awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 # Prerequisites for Linux NICE DCV Servers<a name="setting-up-installing-linux-prereq"></a>

 NICE DCV enables clients to access a remote graphical X session on a Linux server, which provides access to the corresponding Linux desktop\.
 NICE DCV supports two different types of Linux desktop streaming: console sessions and virtual sessions\.

-With console sessions, NICE DCV captures the content of the X server running on the server\.
-NICE DCV console sessions have direct access to the Linux server's GPU\.
-Only one X server session can run at a time, and therefore, only one NICE DCV session can run at at time\.

-With virtual sessions, NICE DCV starts a special X server, called Xdcv, and runs a desktop environment inside the X server\.
-If the dcv\-gl package is installed and licensed, NICE DCV virtual sessions share access to the server's GPUs\.
-Since there is a dedicated X server for each virtual session, several sessions can run at the same time\.
+For more information about console and virtual sessions, see [Managing NICE DCV Sessions](managing-sessions.md)\.

 This topic explains how to install the prerequisites required to use NICE DCV on a Linux server\.